voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 ## Context and provide/inject

-React has the `useContext` hook as a new way to read the current context value for the specified context.
-The value is determined as usual, being the `value` prop of the closest `<MyContext.Provider>` component in the ancestors tree.
+React has the `useContext` hook as a new way to read the current value for the specified context.
+The value to return is determined as usual, being the `value` prop of the closest `<MyContext.Provider>` component in the ancestors tree.
 It's equivalent to `static contextType = MyContext` in a class or the `<MyContext.Consumer>` component.

 ```js
 // context object